Eclipse-Phase-Unofficial/ep-character-creator/README.md

 vagrant up
 ```

-If you installed the vagrant-hostsupdate plugin, you will be prompted for a password at then end of the VM provisioning
+If you installed the vagrant-hostsupdater plugin, you will be prompted for a password at then end of the VM provisioning
 phase, so that Vagrant can update your `/etc/hosts` file.

-> FYI: setup typically takes about 30 minutes, a good portion of which is spent downloading and installing PDFlib.
+> FYI: setup typically takes less than 10 minutes.

 #### VM Configuration